Everyday Sun Magic, by Dorothy Morrison

 What actual magic there is in the book is pretty traditional, largely derived from hoodoo and Wicca (hot-foot powders, charged crystals and candle magic) with some of the author’s stilted poetry attached to it (see the excerpt above, for example).
 All of which categorically defines the Sun in masculine terms and really ends up reading like a Baptist prayer-book with a few so-mote-it-bes slapped onto the end.

-Although I believe that the average practitioner can indeed benefit from the incorporation of astrological formula into their practice, one would be better served leaving Everyday Sun Magic on the shelf and grabbing a basic astrology primer, an ephemeris and a copy of their own natal chart.
+Although I believe that the average practitioner can indeed benefit from the incorporation of astrological formula into their practice, one might be better served leaving Everyday Sun Magic on the shelf and grabbing a basic astrology primer, an ephemeris and a copy of their own natal chart.